fodela/Data-Structure-and-Algorithm/lessons.md

    Base case is: n = 0 because 0! = 1

    Whenever you are trying to develop a recursive solution it is very important to think about the base case, as your solution will need to return the base case once all the recursive cases have been worked through.

+#### Memoization

+Memoization effectively refers to remembering ('memoization' -> 'memorandum' -> to be remembered) results of method calls based on the method inputs and then returning the remembered result rather than computing the result again.
+You can think of it as a cache for method results.
+We'll use this in some of the interview problems as improved versions of a purely recursive solution.